adexin/refinerycms-videojs/readme.md

   * Allows you to insert video to pages using WYMeditor, by inserting an HTML code with video (or iframe) tag.
   * Automatically downloads the video.js library on your website frontend.

-# Demo
-You can see the extension in action [here](http://refinerycms-videojs-demo.herokuapp.com/refinery/videos).
-Use demo@adexin.com / demo@adexin.com to login.
-Please, remove your videos after playing around.

 ## Requirements
 Refinery CMS version 2.0.1 or above